NVE/nve-git-intro/agenda.md

 ## Tips and tricks

 - Stick to English when writing code.
-- If your project grows come up with good structure.
+- If your project grows come up with a good structure.
 What is a good structure?
+Pfff...well, it is a start to stick to the next point
-- Use meaningful and descriptive names for variables, functions, files, ...
+- Use meaningful and descriptive names for variables, functions, files, folders, ...
 - Don't use passwords or other sensitive information in your files - the world can see them (make proper use of .gitignore)
 - Don't talk dirty in your comments - again the world can read them and you represent NVE.